How to make Natural Soap with Lovely Greens

 - How to use Essential oils to scent Handmade Soap

-The series begins with an introduction to ingredients, continues to Equipment and Safety, follows on with Basic Recipes and Formulating your own, and ends with the full Soap Making Process.
+The learn to make natural soap series begins with an introduction to ingredients, continues to Equipment and Safety, follows on with Basic Recipes and Formulating your own, and ends with the full Soap Making Process.
 Use the series as a guide and foundation for all other cold-process recipes.

 Cold-process Soap Recipes